Skip to content

 Why this matters

-The fastest path from idea to running agent is one sentence with an @ in it.
-No "create agent" form.
-No blueprint picker for incidental hires.
-You name the agent in the act of asking it to do something.
+The fastest path from a thought to an agent's attention is one sentence with an @ in it.
+No "add participant" form, no separate notification step.
+You address the agent in the act of asking it to do something.

 • Mention-gating — Layer 1/2 model, BotFather privacy, allowlists.